Ibaslogic/Ibaslogic/src/contents/series/2020-01-27-react-form-handling/react-form-handling.md

 ## Handling React form that has more than one text input field

 For instance, if your form requires fields for the name, email and password.
 First, you would want all those fields included in the `state` and assigned to them an empty string.
-After that, you’ll have to modify the `onChange` method to this:
+After that, you’d have to modify the `onChange` method to this:

 ```JavaScript{3}
 onChange = e => {